 Types of Siam Silver jewellery – beginning a collection.

 One of the wonderful things about Siam Silver is the sheer variety of jewellery.
 No two pieces are exactly the same – each is unique.
-Even the most common types that depict Mekkala show her in an almost infinite variety of settings and surrounding filigree metal work.
+Even the most common types that depict Mekkala the Goddess of Lightening show her in an almost infinite variety of settings and surrounding filigree metal work.

 When collecting you will mostly see brooches, pendants, earrings, cufflinks, tie-pins, and bracelets.
 More rare are bangles, rings and necklaces.
 Black nielloware is usually seen, though coloured enamels are sought after by collectors too.